BROKEnMts/LockInForAll/README.md

 end)

 RunService.RenderStepped:Connect(function()
-	if lockInEnabled and lockedTarget then
-		camera.CFrame = CFrame.new(camera.CFrame.Position, lockedTarget.Position)
+	if lockInEnabled and lockedTarget and lockedTarget.Parent and lockedTarget:IsDescendantOf(workspace) then camera.CFrame = CFrame.new(camera.CFrame.Position, lockedTarget.Position)
 	end
 end)